-To release the trunk, the vehicle must be off or the shift lever must be in P (Park).
+To release the trunk, the vehicle must be off or in P (Park).

 - Press on the driver door. - Press twice quickly on the remote key.

 Press the touch pad on the rear of the trunk above the license plate when all doors are unlocked.